-Also when I told them I couldn’t get any more cards because my grandpa will interrogate me, he said ‘don’t let her see me.’
-I told him we’ve got an alarm, might I add the property is on 24/7 surveillance and the alarm talks when you open the door.
+Also when I told them I couldn’t get any more cards because my grandma will interrogate me, he said ‘don’t let her see me.’
+I told him we’ve got an alarm, might I add the property is on 24/7 surveillance, and the alarm talks when you open the door.
 This idiot thinks I can leave without being seen on a property on 24 HOUR surveillance.

 The number 1 red flag.
-If this guy calls himself an influencer or whatever, why don’t they have a Facebook PAGE and instead of using a PERSONAL ACCOUNT?
+If this guy calls themself an influencer or whatever, why don’t they have a Facebook PAGE and instead of using a PERSONAL ACCOUNT?
+Their excuse for making me buy them gift codes is their Paypal is ‘a company account’ this guy allegedly is associated with a company and scamming people under their name.
 Facebook’s TOS state you can not use your personal account as a business page.
 On pages, you can leave reviews.
 If the guy made a page people can post reviews.
 If people land on the page and see bad reviews, they know to turn away.
 It’s possible that’s why they are using their personal account.
 They know no one will trust them if people land on reviews.